NicBritz/Starcraft-Creations/README.md

 ##### Professional Customer

 - As a professional engineering company would typically know exactly what they need I wanted it to be fast to get to the quoting stage.
-I also needed to make the quoting form ask for as little information as possible but still get everyting needed to get a quote out.
+I also needed to make the quoting form ask for as little information as possible but still get everything needed to get a quote out.
 Keeping the landing page clean portrays a neat company and the catchphrase 'Parts printed in as little as 1 working day!' helps to show that the company is fast and efficient.

 ##### Starcraft Creations